Codecademy/docs/content/git/concepts/pull-requests/pull-requests.md

 The reviewing process by the author(s)/collaborators, usually involves these steps:

-1. Examining the code submitted in your PR for errors and/or improvements.
+1. Examining the code submitted in the PR for errors and/or improvements.
-2. Running test to ensure the code works as intended.
+2. Running tests to ensure the code works as intended.
 3. Discussing potential modifications.

 PRs are featured on popular version control platforms such as [GitHub](https://github.com/) and [GitLab](https://about.gitlab.com/).